 Authors of a systematic review ask a specific clinical question, perform a comprehensive literature search, eliminate the poorly done studies, and attempt to make practice recommendations based on the well-done studies.
 A meta-analysis is a systematic review that combines all the results of all the studies into a single statistical analysis of results.

 Systematic reviews and meta-analyses are the highest level of evidence followed by the randomized controlled trials.
-There are nearly 8000 systematic reviews in the Cochrane database compared to the over 40,000 systematic reviews indexed in Medline.
+There are nearly 8,000 systematic reviews in the Cochrane database and over 40,000 systematic reviews indexed in Medline.

 Different categories of questions are best answered by different research designs.

 Therapy RCT preferred, otherwise use a cohort study, case-control study, or case series.

 Diagnosis Prospective, blind comparison to a reference standard.

 Etiology RCT preferred otherwise use a cohort study, case-control study, or case series.

-Prognosis Cohort study preferred otherwise: case-control study, case series.
+Prognosis Cohort study preferred otherwise use a case-control study or case series.

 Phase I trials test an experimental drug or treatment in a small group of people (20-80) for the first time to evaluate its safety, determine a safe dosage range, and identify side effects.